minerva-ml/open-solution-toxic-comments/README.md

 ## Ensemble our predictions in the cloud!
 If you are registered to neptune.ml you can use our predictions for your ensemble models.
-Simply click `start notebook` and choose `upload` button, then select the `ensembling_notebook.ipynb` from this repository.
+Simply click `start notebook` and choose `browse` button, then select the `neptune_ensembling.ipynb` file from this repository.
+By running the first few cells you can load our predictions on the held out set along with the labels and train your second level, ensemble model.
-This is it you can use our predictions.
+Then predict with this model on competition test set.

 ## The idea
 We are contributing starter code that is easy to use and extend.
 We did it before with [Cdiscount’s Image Classification Challenge](https://github.com/deepsense-ai/cdiscount-starter) and we believe that it is correct way to open data science to the wider community and encourage more people to participate in Challenges.
 This starter is ready-to-use end-to-end solution.
 Since all computations are organized in separate steps, it is also easy to extend.
 Check [devbook.ipynb](https://github.com/neptune-ml/kaggle-toxic-starter/blob/master/devbook.ipynb) for more information about different pipelines.